 Create A Business Plan

 Once you’ve determined how you plan on paying for the purchase, it’s time to create a business plan.
-A business plan is the guide to your future operations, finances and business goals.
+A business plan is a guide to your future operations, finances, and business goals.
 It makes it clear to potential lenders (or investors) how you intend to use the capital you are asking for.
-Further, it demonstrates that you have taken the time to sit down and think through how you will operate the business you plan on buying, while ensuring you turn a profit.
+Further, it demonstrates that you have taken the time to sit down and think through how you will operate the business you plan on buying while ensuring you turn a profit.

 In regards to financing your business case should include: